flores666/QuickshellRoundedCorners/README.md

 **Notes**

-Works only in Wayland and with compositors that support layer-shell (Hyprland, Sway, Wayfire, etc.)
+- Works only in Wayland and with compositors that support layer-shell (Hyprland, Sway, Wayfire, etc.)
+- To change color `vim ~/.config/HyprlandRoundedCorners/globals/Globals.qml` and change `mainColor` value.
+Then `hyprctl reload` to see the changes